atremarc/CSC690_FinalProject/README.md

 Adam Tremarche

 Development Log:
-4/11/18: Project Started, README.md created
+4/11/19: Project Started, README.md created
+4/18/19: Updated feature list

 Proposal:
 My proposal is for a journaling app that has a procedurually generated prompt feature where the user can get the app to ask them a question which can serve as a topic to write on if they do not have a topic in mind.